effectfully-ou/haskell-challenges/h3-transform-typed/README.md

 1. you're not allowed to use any unsafe functions, in particular `unsafeCoerce`
 2. don't worry about accidentally making underlying functions strict or laziness in general
-3. feel free to use any language extensions

 There's a small test suite.
 I run it with `stack test`.